The Impact of Summer Camp on a Child’s Development

 “Camp was a huge part of my childhood,” she says.
 “Thanks to camp, I learned skills that I probably would not have had otherwise.”

-At camp, Caneco learned how to steer a canoe, shoot a bow and arrow, start a re and make friendship bracelets.
+At camp, Caneco learned how to steer a canoe, shoot a bow and arrow, start a fire and make friendship bracelets.
 But her learning went far beyond that, she says.
 While she was doing these activities, she was also learning independence, organization, leadership, team building, trust and social skills.

 Today, Caneco has a career in sales, where she must work with and talk to clients with confidence on a daily basis, and manage a team.
 She believes her experiences at camp helped prepare her for this, and has played a role in her professional success.